tfrauley/Chrosomus_RNASeq/README.md

-# Chrsomus Dace RNASeq Project
+# Chrosomus Dace RNASeq Project

 ## Description
 This repository contains all original coding files for the Chrosomus Differential Gene Expression Project, conducted at the University of Guelph during the 2022-2023 academic year.
 Majority of computing was done on a UNIX system, through a remote connection to the Digital Research Alliance of Canadas High Throughtput Computing Cluster, Cedar.
 DESeq2 analysis and Data visualizations were preformed using RStudio.